smarks/roasted-puzzles/README.md

 # puzzles
-A collection of various programming puzzles
+A collection of various programming puzzles written in Java